 You may also enjoy our article 7 reasons why cooking isn’t difficult!

-If you are beginning a careerOpens in a new tab. as a chef these are the important basics you’ll learn in the first few weeks.
+If you are beginning a career as a chef these are the important basics you’ll learn in the first few weeks.
 For everyone else I would suggest trying some of these points at home and discover how effortless cooking can be!

 With 10 years of experience as a professional chef, my mission is to help those just starting their chef career!